pvambenepe/dbg-pds-option-calibration/README.md

 # Output

 The output of this code is pandas dataframes giving time series of the following calibrated parameters : ATF, SMI, CVX, divyield along with traded volumes.
+Graphs of these output are given in the Output folder.

 # Exploitation

-My goal is to use this output to detect asymmetrical information in stock options market.
+My goal is to use this output to detect events of asymmetrical information in stock options market.

-Asymmetrical information can stem from criminal behaviours like insider trading but also from an edge given by advanced research from actors deploying extensive means like the use of mobile phone data, private polls or other types of intelligence gathering along with machine learning treatment of those data.
+Asymmetrical information can stem from criminal behaviours like insider trading but also from an edge given by advanced research to actors deploying extensive means like the use of mobile phone data, private polls or other types of intelligence gathering along with machine learning treatment of those data.
 The development of those technics risks undermining the business model of less specialized actors including market makers thus jeopardizing the structure of the market.

-Asymmetrical information can be detected because they will ultimately lead to a sudden shift of a parameter like the spot price, the volatility or the dividend yield.
+Asymmetrical information can be detected because they will ultimately lead to a dramatic shift of a parameter such as the spot price, the volatility or the dividend yield.

-The goal here is to spot signals in the trading pattern that will alert such actor that something is fishy.
+The goal here is to identify signals in the trading pattern that will alert liquidity providers that something is fishy.
-The code of the Machine Learning code used to achieve that will be made public in a separate git at a later date.
+The Machine Learning code used to achieve that will be made public in a separate git at a later date.